dusadrian/academic/content/post/2023-07-16-missing-values-in-R/index.md

 This is the expected behavior, since the value `-91` corresponding to the category "Don't know" is to be treated as missing, anyways.
 The declared missing values are correctly coerced to base R `NA` values.

 There are many other utility functions in this package, probably too many to describe in a single post.
-Interested readers are invited to read the Vignettes from the package's CRAN webpage:<br>
+Interested readers are invited to visit the package's Vignettes from CRAN:<br>
 [https://cran.r-project.org/web/packages/declared/index.html](https://cran.r-project.org/web/packages/declared/index.html)

 <br>